racerxr650r/avrOS/README.md

 "threads".

-Another feature of classic realtime operating systems is a modular design that organizes code into functional blocks.
-Each block represents a black box.
-The application code that uses these blocks interacts with the black box through a defined API.
-To abstract the data structures that represent the instance of an object a block implements, classic operating systems dynamically allocate memory at runtime to store these data structures.
+Another feature of classic realtime operating systems is a modular design that organizes the system code into functional blocks.
+The application code interacts using an API that declares and defines the objects these functional blocks implement.
+To abstract the data structures that represent the instance of an object and prevent the developer from having to edit system source files containing arrays of these structures, classic operating systems dynamically allocate memory at runtime to store these arrays of data structures.
 In practice, significant portions of these data structures are populated with constant values.
 Reading constant data from ROM/Flash memory to initialize an object at runtime requires the functional block to allocate memory from RAM.
 This is another inefficient use of RAM.
 It also requires additional code to test and handle the condition when not enough RAM is available.

 ## avrOS Theory of Operation